 The long-term obligation to operate and maintain the facilities built under the remedial construction as well as the required sampling will be handled through a water system commercial agreement.
-As of September 30, 2010, the Authority estimated, based upon a weighted average probability of future cash outflows, that its pollution remediation obligations as called for under GASB No. 49 totaled \$671,044.
-At September 30, 2010 and 2009, and for the years then ended, future pollution remediation and monitoring costs totaling \$671,044 and \$209,717, respectively, is reflected as a component of contractual services in the statements of revenues, expenses and changes in net assets, and as a component of other current liabilities in the statements of net
+As of September 30, 2012, the Authority estimated, based upon a weighted average probability of future cash outflows, that its pollution remediation obligations as called for under GASB No. 49 totaled \$358,868.
+At September 30, 2012 and 2011, future pollution remediation and monitoring costs totaling \$354,868 and \$454,568 respectively, is reflected as a component of other current liabilities in the accompanying statements of net assets.